 Park Rangers Plus Dinner

-Any cruise that lasts four hours or longer will have two great components: a uniformed Park Ranger, who will talk to you about the rich natural and cultural history of the area (they also do the “Junior Ranger” program for kids); and a delicious, Alaskan salmon-and-prime rib buffet made fresh on the vessel.
+Cruises from 5 hours to 7.5 hours will have two great components: a uniformed Park Ranger, who will talk to you about the rich natural and cultural history of the area (they also do the “Junior Ranger” program for kids); and a delicious, Alaskan salmon-and-prime rib buffet made fresh on the vessel.
 Folks who take these trips rave about the great staff, but also the excellent value of tour-and-feast in one.

 A few logistical notes: Since full-day tours out of Seward spend a fair amount of time in open water, take your usual precautions if you are prone to seasickness.
 The half-day cruise sticks mostly with calm, protected waters, except for a small bit of open water.
 Meanwhile, if you’re coming to Seward from Anchorage, Major Marine Tours can also help you set up train or motorcoach travel, to make the trip here even easier.